neicnordic/sftpbeamer/README.md

 - The SFTP Beamer is using https.
 - The SFTP Beamer never keeps the credential a user is using to connect to a SFTP/SSH server.
-- The SFTP Beamer never caches the uploaded or transferred data.
+- The SFTP Beamer never caches the downloaded, uploaded or transferred data.
 The data will only pass by the memory of server where SFTP Beamer is running.
 - The SFTP Beamer is using session id to distinguish the different SFTP/SSH connections kept in the memory.

 ##Deployment <a name="deployment"></a>